Can't let blood stains soil our car: UP cops abandon 2 teens to die on road

 While some pleaded with the cops to drive the boys to a hospital, others tried to flag down passing vehicles for help but were unsuccessful.

-By the time another vehicle from the local police arrived, it was too late.
+By the time another vehicle from the local police station arrived, it was too late.
 On arrival at a hospital, the boys were declared "brought dead" by the doctors.

 After the incident, the police department suspended the three cops on Friday.